OpenHFT/Chronicle-Queue/README.md

 #### Write with Direct Reference

-An object created with newDirectReference does not hold any buffer so we need to provide one which can be an Excerp.
+An object created with newDirectReference does not hold any buffer so we need to provide one which can be an Excerpt.
 By doing so we directly write to the Excerpt's buffer.

 ```java
 final int items = 100;